The Nation's Oldest and Largest Brain Injury Advocacy Organization

 The Paul Spanbock Fund is established as a memorial to the late Paul Spanbock for his work on behalf of people with brain injury and their families.
 The Fund is primarily used to support legislative efforts.

 NHIF is awarded its first cooperative agreement from the Defense and Veterans Head Injury Program.
 Substantial funding for NHIF’s core programs and services will continue for more than a decade.

-The State’s Assembly (now known as the State Affiliate Assembly) was established to foster training and networking among state associations.
+The State’s Assembly was established to foster training and networking among state associations.

 NHIF’s “Wear a Helmet” public awareness campaign is launched with 3,000 outdoor billboard placements in 40 states.